Pinion Documentation

 Overview

-The Pinion Gateway provides HTTP access to content stored in the IPFS blockstore by CID.
+The Pinion Gateway provides HTTP access to IPFS content by CID.
 It implements the IPFS HTTP Gateway specification, including full content-type negotiation via the Accept header.

-Because Pinion uses a shared blockstore, content uploaded through the Upload Service is immediately retrievable through the Gateway — even before the worker has finished processing the pin request.
+Content uploaded through the Upload Service is immediately retrievable through the Gateway, even before the worker has finished processing the pin request.

 Base URL